ArnaudPel/CamKifu/roadmap.md

 ## ON PYTHON PUBLISH:

-- indicate that some bugs may be due to the moving from (python, opencv)2 to 3
 - tutos on how to extend the code (minial board and stones finder, how to communicate to the GUI)
 - links to openCV install
 - links to PyCharm CE